 When brother and I started this in 1971, I felt we were founding an industry.
 Some years into the process, that concept morphed down into a business and sometimes disappointment reared its little head.
 So, I scrawled a manifesto, a big audacious hairy goal to bring us back on point: "To be the greatest tent company in the world."
 Brother dissed that as unrealistic.
 No question; it was, but I tried to point out that I did not say biggest; just greatest.
 Besides, realistic is what you expect to find in the mall.
 Imagination is somewhere out there.
 I'm not interested in realistic....it's been done.

-But imagine a tent blowing Moonlight Serenade, clear, pure sound, into the night.
+But imagine a tent blowing Wonderland by Night, clear, pure sound, into the night.